The Slide Show/ Neckerchief Slides

 - Paints

-leaving ends long enough to tie in back.
-Put a bead of glue around one end of
+enough to tie in back.
+Put a bead of glue around one end of cardboard ring

-cardboard ring and press into center of chamois.
-Pull ends around and tie in
+and press into center of chamois.
+Pull ends around and tie in back,

 Beaded Indian Headdress Neckerchief Slide